mever-team/FedMed/README.md

 pip install fedmed
 ```

 Data servers host your data for clients to use.
-Custom map operations of the map-reduce scheme
+Available map-reduce operations
-are specified in the configuration file.
-Sometimes,
+are specified in a configuration file.
-you will have the same configuration for your servers
+Find a first default in the `example/` folder.
-and the client that uses them.
-Otherwise,
+You can reuse
-find a first default
+the same configuration between servers
-in the `example/` folder, and replace the paths to
+and clients, but this is not mandatory.
-implementations with your own.
-Also remove any
+For example, some servers may remove
-operations you do not want to support for privacy
+some operations from the configuration,
-reasons.
+or add more privacy policies.

 ```python
 import fedmed as fm